Ulisses22/financial_web_app/README.md

 - For the download icon in the table is possible to download the report in excel.

+- To connect NodeJS with the frontend I used the EJS Template Engine.

 ### How to install and run the project

 - environment/.env